Convection oven: Types of household air fryers

-Countertop convection ovens come with an air frying feature that work the same way as basket type air fryers.
-They usually have multiple trays or racks, so multiple things can be cooked at the same time.
-It holds 24 L of food on average.
-They are more versatile than single function type because they have multiple features like baking, rotisserie, grilling, frying, broiling, and toasting.
+some countertop convection ovens incorporate an air-frying feature that works in the same way as basket-type air fryers.
+They usually have multiple trays or racks, so multiple dishes can be cooked at the same time.
+They have a typical volume of about 24 L. They are more versatile than single-function ovens because they have multiple features such as baking, rotisserie, grilling, frying, broiling, and toasting.